MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_registration_state.md

 ### -field CurrentCellularClass

 The current cellular class of the registered network.
 For networks that only support a single cellular class this member should be set to that cellular class.
 For multi-mode capable networks the miniport driver sends NDIS_STATUS_WWAN_REGISTER_STATE notifications to the MB service when the network changes its cellular class.

+### -field PreferredDataClasses

+A bitmask that represents the data access technologies that are preferred for a connection.

 ## -remarks